 - What must I pay to apply, and when do I pay?

 A non-refundable 2,100 rmb application fee, per child, is due at the time of the Admissions appointment.
 This fee is non-refundable and must be paid in cash.
 Tuition is invoiced after your child begins school.

 10. After we complete the admissions process, what answer will we get and when?

-Every applicant receives an answer within 1 or 2 days (provided all of the documents were submitted) after the interview with the Director of Instruction, by email.
+Every applicant receives an answer within one or two days (provided all of the documents were submitted) after the interview with the Director of Instruction, by email.
 The answer will be “accepted” “denied” or “waiting list.”
-Any student who is denied will receive 2 reasons for the denial.
+Any student who is denied will receive two reasons for the denial.

 11. If my child was denied admission, can we apply again?

-Families are welcome to reapply after 6 months, and no additional registration fee is required.
+Families are welcome to reapply after six months, and no additional registration fee is required.

 12. Must my child speak English to attend your school?